joeclayton13/joeclayton13.github.io/_posts/2021-09-17-Trend-Following:-Moving-Averages.md

 SMA_{t, N} = \frac{1}{N} \sum_{i = 0}^{N-1} C_{t-i}
 $$

+Let's see how a 50 and 200 SMA crossover strategy does.

 ![](/Images/MovingAverages/SMA.png?raw=true)

 A potential drawback of SMA is that it assigns equal weighting to all of the days.
 Why should the oldest data and more recent data be treated equally?
 We might want to assigns less weight as we move further back in time.

 ### Weighted Moving Average (WMA)

+The WMA is an attempt to assign varying weights to data.
+In this method, the weight of each data point decreases linearly with each day.
+It is defined,

 $$
 WMA_{t, N} = \frac{\sum_{i = 0}^{N-1}w_{i} C_{t-i}}{\sum_{i = 0}^{N-1} w_i}